abenaacs/Credit_Score_Bati_Bank/README.md

 ## Acknowledgments

-- Inspired by industry-standard credit risk analysis practices.
-- Thanks to the open-source community for providing essential libraries like pandas, numpy, and matplotlib.
+- Thanks to open-source contributors and the FastAPI, pandas, and scikit-learn communities.

----

-## Contact

-For questions or suggestions, please contact [your-email@example.com].